JakeGuy11/youtube-archive-cpp/README.md

 6. youtube-archive is ready to be used!\
 \
+## Uninstallation/Updates
+To uninstall the program, run `sudo /opt/youtube-archive/uninstall.sh`.
+Currently, the only way to update is by uninstalling and reinstalling.\

 No windows or mac packages are officially available yet.

 # Description and Disclaimer